ahanel13/ahanel13.github.io/_posts/2025-06-27-Fixing-Burp-Suite's-Default-Browser-Ubuntu-24.04.md

 The recommended and *safe* solution involves creating a custom AppArm   or profile for Burp's browser.
 This profile explicitly grants the browser the necessary permissions to create its sandbox without compromising system security.
 Here's the profile you need:

-> Make sure to replace `@{HOME}/BurpSuitePro/burpbrowser/*/chrome` with the actual path to your Burp browser's  if necessary.
+> Best practice would be to replace `@{HOME}/BurpSuitePro/burpbrowser/*/chrome` with the actual path to your Burp browser's.
 This is typically found in the Burp Suite installation directory.
 You can use the `find` command to locate it:
 > ```bash
-> find ~ -type f -name "chrome-sandbox"
+> find ~ -type f -name "chrome"
 > ```
 {: .prompt-warning}